On the Virasoro fusion kernel at $c=25$: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Dionysios Anninos, Panos Betzios, Scott Collier, Lorenz Eberhardt, Cristoforo Iossa, Oleg Lisovyy, Alexander Maloney, and Eric Perlmutter for fruiful discussions and correspondence.
+We are grateful to Dionysios Anninos, Panos Betzios, Scott Collier, Lorenz Eberhardt, Cristoforo Iossa, Oleg Lisovyy, Alexander Maloney, Eric Perlmutter, and Julien Roussillon, for fruiful discussions and correspondence.
 We thank Lorenz Eberhardt, Oleg Lisovyy and Eric Perlmutter for helpful comments on the draft text.